latest information about making an FOI request.

 You can access a full list of exemptions and further guidance at the how to access information from a public body page on the Information Commissioner's Office website

-How do I submit a Freedom of Information request?
+How do I submit a request for information?

 Please read our Publication Scheme to check that the information you require is not already published before applying.

-- Your request must me made by letter or email.
+- Your request must be made by letter or email.

 - You must include your title and full name, or if making a business request, the name of your company.

 - Be as specific as possible about the information you require.

 - Provide a postal or email address.